dcherepanov2/lin-vm-deploy/README.md

 # lin-vm-deploy
-A program for deploying a Spring boot application using maven, docker and ngrok
+A program for deploying a Spring boot application using maven, docker and ngrok on a vm machine using SSH connect.

 For correct operation, you need: an installed iso image in a virtual machine with open access via SSH.